 5. Email your audience cybersecurity tips

 Your prospects and clients might need time and motivation to purchase cybersecurity services.
-Sending “security tip of the week” emails is also a cheap, effective way to push your cybersecurity services and move contacts through the decision-making process.
-That translates to a much shorter and smoother sales process for you.
+Sending a “security tip of the week” emails is also a cheap, effective way to push your cybersecurity services and move contacts through the decision-making process.
+This also translates to a much shorter and smoother sales process for you.

 Not a great writer?
 Technology Marketing Toolkit includes a tested, yearlong educational sequence that you can send directly to clients and prospects.

 Tip: If writing these emails yourself, focus on education.
 Don’t turn the tip into a sales pitch email.
 Just educate your list.